IgniteUI/igniteui-documentation/topics/02_Controls/igGrid/12_Migrating_enableUTCDates_option_in_17_1.md

 ## Migrate igGrid,igHierarchicalGrid or igTreeGrid from 16.2 to 17.1 and above

 From 17.1 the igDataSource is not going to accept Microsoft date formatting `/Date(1234656000000)/`.
 If the provided data source contains this kind of data they have to be changed to ISO UTC format "2009-02-15T00:00:00Z".
-If the MVC wrapper is used, for the user perspective there is nothing to configure.
-Internally MVC wrapper was using Microsoft format in 16.2 and from 17.1 it would send the dates in ISO UTC.
+If %%ProductNameMVC%% is used, for the user perspective there is nothing to configure.
+Internally %%ProductNameMVC%%  was using Microsoft format in 16.2 and from 17.1 it would send the dates in ISO UTC.
 To display UTC time in 17.1 and above versions:

 ```js